Rapper A$AP Rocky scores second No. 1 on Billboard 200 chart

 On the Digital Songs chart, which measures online sales, Taylor Swift's recent single with rapper Kendrick Lamar, "Bad Blood," remained at No. 1 with 241,000 downloads.

-(The online version of this storey has been refiled to fix the name in the lede paragraph.)
+(The online version of this story has been refiled to fix the name in the lede paragraph.)

 (Reporting by Daina Beth Solomon; Editing by Piya Sinha-Roy and Christian Plumb)